Salix

 Salix maccallianaMaccalla's willow

-Distribution: East of the Cascades in Washington; Yukon Territory south to Washington, east across northern North America to Quebec.
+Distribution: Occurring east of the Cascades crest in Washington; Yukon Territory to Washington, east across northern North America to Quebec.

 Habitat: Wet meadows, bogs, fens, streambanks and lakeshores from low to moderate elevations in the mountains.